Brendenfriedel/DiGiVor/README.md

 # DiGiVor

+PLEASE NOTE DIGIVOR IS CURRENTLY IN THE PROCESS OF BEING UPDATED AND MIGRATED TO A DIFFERENT PLATFORM.
+PLEASE STANDBY.
+IF YOU NEED A IMMEDIATE COPY, PLEASE GET IN TOUCH WITH ME VIA MY WEBSITE brendenfriedel.com

 DiGiCo OSC converter and formatter for [getvor.app](https://getvor.app)

 DiGiVor is only supported on MacOS currently.
 Testing has only been done on Apple Silicon using MacOS Monterey.
 To view hardware requriements, please visit [docs.getvor.app](https://docs.getvor.app/vor/minimum-requirements-1080p)